Tyumen: Other religions

 Despite the predominance of Orthodoxy, Catholic churches as well as mosques and synagogues were also built.
 However, only one Catholic church remains preserved.
 The Tyumen Mosque was completely destroyed, but its reconstruction on the same site caused controversy.
 The Tyumen synagogue collapsed in 2000, but was reconstructed on the same site.
 At the start of the 20th century, there was a strong Old Believers community in Tyumen.

 All of the aforementioned religions operate cultural centers in Tyumen.
 There are also several other religious bodies with a few adherents in Tyumen.

 Tyumen Trinity Monastery was built with special permission of Peter the Great.
 At the time, the construction of stone buildings outside Saint Petersburg was prohibited.
 The Church of Savior Uncreated was visited by Crown prince Alexandr (later Alexander II) during his Siberian tour.

 Economy

 Tyumen is an important service center for the gas and oil industries in Russia.
 Due to its advantageous location at the crossing of the motor, rail, water and air ways and its moderate climate Tyumen was an ideal base town for servicing the oil and gas industry of the West Siberia.
 As a result, today Tyumen is a center of industry, science, culture, education and medicine.
 Many large oil and gas companies such as Gazprom, LUKoil, Gazpromneft and Shell have their representative offices in Tyumen.

 There are numerous factories, engineering companies, oil industry service companies (KCA DEUTAG and Schlumberger), design institutes, shipyard and other oil servicing companies located in Tyumen.
-Schwank, market leader for industrial heaters, has its subsidiary, SibSchwank, in Tyumen, holding market shares of about 25%.
-UTair is also based in Tyumen.